 Version française disponible ici.

-Did you know that 2/3 of Alzheimer’s Disease cases are in women?
+Did you know that two thirds of patients diagnosed with Alzheimer’s Disease are women?